 In fact, game results early in the life of the variant suggested that the stronger Germany was working too well as a deterrent against Russia.
 Unless he was distracted by a solid Anglo-French alliance, the Kaiser was usually anxious to turn the German military machine east as quickly as possible.
 Bouncing Russia's northern fleet out of Sweden in Fall '00 became a common tactic and a full-fledged invasion of Mother Russia usually followed shortly thereafter.
-Typically, Russia was unable to take on Germany, and often Britain too, while simultaneously fighting Austria-Hungary or Turkey.
-With the Tsar distracted in the north, the Archduke or Sultan would frequently turn on their Russian ally in '01 or '02, and grab their share of the Russian spoils, either in alliance with Germany or independently.
-As a result, Russia's GPR after forty 1900 games was absolutely awful.
-While Austria-Hungary and Turkey both benefited from German-Russian conflict, no Power gained more than the Reich itself did.
-To correct this situation, the Russian Steamroller Rule, hereafter simply Steamroller, was implemented.
-This rule will be discussed in detail in Chapter 7 when it is time to examine Russia.
+Typically, Russia was unable to take on Germany while simultaneously fighting Austria-Hungary and/or Turkey.
+While the Dual Monarchy and Ottoman Empire both benefited from German-Russian conflict, no Power gained more than the Reich itself did.
+As a result, the variant rules were amended in an attempt to restore some balance between Germany and its eastern neighbor.
+Now, any Kaiser contemplating an attack on Russia must consider the effects of the Russian Emergency Measures (REM) Rule.
+This rule and how it was derived are discussed in detail in Chapter 7.